cyclejs/cyclejs/docs/content/documentation/dialogue.md

 - When is the `computer()` function called?
 - If the output of one is the input of the other, how do we solve the circular dependency `y = human(x)` and `x = computer(y)`?

 These are questions that drive the core architecture of Cycle.js, but to understand our solution, we first need to understand reactive streams: our building block for everything in Cycle.js.
+[Keep reading](streams.html).